-A card may accept CMD52 during data transfer if it supports Direct Commands (see SDC, Table 6-3).
-For both SD and SPI modes, if an error occurs during data transfer the SDIO card shall accept CMD52 to allow I/O abort and reset regardless of this bit value of the value of SDC.
+A card may accept CMD52 during data transfer if it supports Direct Commands (Refer to 08h: SDC, Table 6-2).
+For both SD and SPI modes, if an error occurs during data transfer the SDIO card shall accept CMD52 to allow I/O abort and reset regardless of this bit value of the value of 08h: SDC.